Advertisement

 Can I apply to other housing authorities while on this waitlist?

 Yes.
 There is no limit to the number of housing authority waiting lists you can join simultaneously.
-Applying to multiple PHAs in your state and neighboring states is strongly recommended to increase your chances of receiving assistance sooner.
-Browse other housing authorities in New Jersey.
+There are 8 other housing authorities within 100 miles of Madison Housing Authority, including Morristown Housing Authority (4 mi), Summit Housing Authority (4 mi), Morris County Housing Authority (7 mi).
+Applying to multiple PHAs in New Jersey and neighboring states is strongly recommended to increase your chances.
+Browse all housing authorities in New Jersey.

 How do I contact Madison Housing Authority?